bdanani/appjangle-helloworld/README.md

 System.out.println("\nATTEMPT 2 ");
-System.out.println("GETTING ALL TRANSLATIONS USING selectAll \n" +
+System.out.println("RETRIEVING ALL TRANSLATIONS USING selectAll \n" +
-     "But do we really to fetch all the translations records just to select the one that we are interested?");
+     "But do we really to retrieve all the translations records just to select the one that we are interested?");
 System.out.println("ListQuery all = session.node(translationsURL).selectAll();");
 System.out.println("System.out.println(all.get().values().toString());\n");
 ListQuery all = session.node(translationsURL).selectAll();